-- East Horley EH3: The site is wholly in FZ2 (approx. 86%) and FZ3 (approx. 14%).
+- East Horley EH2: The site is wholly in FZ2 and 3, the latter spread across the north east side of the site.
 As such, development could not be directed to FZ1.
 Identified growth could be accommodated on more sequentially preferable sites.
-This site is not sequentially preferable and therefore should not be prioritised for development.

-The Environment Agency provided an update of the flood maps in 2013/14, which shows a marked reduction in FZ2 but little to no difference in FZ3. - South East Horley SEH6: The vast majority of the site is FZ2 (approx. 95% of the site) with a small amount in FZ3 (approx. 5% of the site), and no FZ1 land.
+This site is not sequentially preferable and therefore should not be prioritised for development. - East Horley EH3: The site is wholly in FZ2 (approx. 86%) and FZ3 (approx. 14%).
+As such, development could not be directed to FZ1.
+Identified growth could be accommodated on more sequentially preferable sites.
+This site is not sequentially preferable and therefore should not be prioritised for development. - South East Horley SEH6: The vast majority of the site is FZ2 (approx. 95% of the site) with a small amount in FZ3 (approx. 5% of the site), and no FZ1 land.
 As such, development could not be directed to FZ1.
 Identified growth could be accommodated on more sequentially preferable sites.
 This site is not sequentially preferable and therefore should not be prioritised for development.